-For all mutation variants, when choosing the edge to be removed in a greedy way, the EA needs substantially fewer iterations.
-When using OPTEX, it was always able to find the MST in fewer than 10^7 iterations; the increase in the required number of iterations with respect to the problem size is only moderate.
-This supports the derived upper bounds for the expected number of iterations of $O(n^2 \log n)$ and $O(n^{3/2} \log n)$ for uniform random and greedy edge removal, respectively.
+For all mutation variants, greedy edge removal allows the EA to use substantially fewer iterations.
+When using OPTEX, it was always able to find the MST in fewer than 10^7 iterations; the increase in the number of iterations with respect to the problem size is only moderate.
+This could be expected; the derived upper bounds for the expected number of iterations are $O(n^2 \log n)$ and $O(n^{3/2} \log n)$ for uniform random and greedy edge removal, respectively.

-As the small error probabilities from Table IV indicate, OPTEX speeds up the EA in comparison to the other edgeselection strategies, in most cases with high statistical significance.
+As the small error probabilities in Table IV indicate, OPTEX speeds up the EA in comparison to the other edge-selection strategies, in most cases with high statistical significance.
 It always outperforms UNIF, N3, and INVW with error probabilities less than 0.1%.
 On the smaller instances, PROPP, N{0.75}, N1, and N{1.5} were occasionally better than OPTEX, in particular on uniform instances.
 This sometimes poorer performance of OPTEX on uniform instances can be explained by the error resulting from the approximation $p_A(r)$ of the probabilities $p_E(r)$ with which an edge of a certain rank appears in the optimum solution.
 On uniform instances, $p_A(r)$ tends to underestimate $p_E(r)$ for r < n and overestimate $p_E(r)$ for $r \ge n$; note Figs. 1 and 2.